The Culture Code analyzes what differentiates the best teams from the soso teams.

 You can’t go and take the ball, because that’s precisely the kind of disproportionate use of force that creates the problem.

-LOL, taking the ball from a bunch of thugs who harass everyone around is “disproportionate use of force?”.
+LOL, taking the ball from a bunch of thugs who are harassing law-abiding citizens is “disproportionate use of force?”.

-Basically, the approach was: feel free to harass everyone and we won’t do a thing.
+Basically, the approach was: feel free to harass everyone and we won’t do a thing -unless the ball rolls around here-.

-I don’t argue that the approach might be effective, but I wouldn’t present it as a magic bullet or as a solution with downsides.
+I don’t argue that the approach might be effective, because it is.

 I think every leader should read a book that stresses the importance of belonging in a group, and The Culture Code is one of the best books on belonging I have read so far.